whitneyburton/portfolios/20170920-john-boudreaux-m2.md

 ### Playing a Part

-I attended a code demo night and almost all of the events put together by 1706 fe.
+I attended a code demo night and almost all of the events put together by 1706-fe.
 There are way to many events to attend them all, but I get to the ones that I can to show some support.
 I also participate in iron fe and pairings for the mod behind me and Nick and I organized a three day event spending our lunch times going through mythical creatures with mod 1.
 Luke, Adam and Ben also helped with these.

 ------------------